boriel/perlfunc/README.md

 perlfunc
 ========

-Pyton module for calling perl functions from python
+Python module for calling perl functions from python